solana-foundation/developer-content/docs/core/pda.md

 It's important to understand that simply deriving a Program Derived Address (PDA) does not automatically create an on-chain account at that address.
-Accounts with a PDA as the on-chain address must be explicitly created through a Solana program.
+Accounts with a PDA as the on-chain address must be explicitly created through the program used to derive the address.
 You can think of deriving a PDA as finding an address on a map.
 Just having an address does not mean there is anything built at that location.

 This section will cover the details of deriving PDAs.
 The details on how programs use PDAs for signing will be addressed in the section on